 - Reluctance to see a medical professional for injuries

 Psychological and Emotional Abuse

-- New onset of depression in older adult, anxiety, or trouble sleeping
+- New onset of depression, anxiety, or trouble sleeping

 - Loss of interest in activities

 - Unexplained changes in behavior

 - Blood in the genital area or on clothing

 - Unusual bank withdrawals

 - Unusual medical or credit card charges

 - Missing papers, such as financial statements or other documents